Seiko Modding Parts Explained: Cases, Dials, Hands, Bezels, and Movements

 Sapphire crystal is popular because it resists scratches better than mineral glass, but thickness and shape still matter.
 A tall domed crystal can change the whole look of a build and may create hand-clearance issues if the stack is wrong.

 If water resistance matters, do not treat it casually.
 A custom build should be pressure tested before being trusted around water.
+A screw-down crown and good gaskets do not guarantee water resistance by themselves.

 Straps and Bracelets